jkaste03/uefa-club-competitions-sim/README.md

 **Note:** This project is still under active development and is far from complete.

-**Important notes on match outcomes:** I do not plan to factor in club strength in this simulation.
-Instead, match outcomes are determined randomly.
-Although Elo data is available, the logic to generate realistic match outcomes has not been implemented – this functionality is left for others to expand upon.
-I acknowledge that not incorporating team strength results in nothing close to realistic outcomes, but given my mathematical limitations, I have chosen to focus on other aspects of development.

 ## Structure

 The project follows Maven conventions and is organized into several packages: